 Finally, remember to drink lots of water and avoid alcohol and caffeine.
 Public drinking is illegal in New York City and police will confiscate alcohol.
 Additionally, both caffeine and alcohol will dehydrate you.
 Dehydration is very common and can sneak up on you in cold weather.

-Yes to both.
-The designated viewing area is 44th Street and Broadway.
-You can gain access at the southwest corner of 44th and 6th Ave.
-There will be an ASL interpreter for that viewing area.
+Yes.
+The designated viewing area for individuals with disabilities is at 44th Street and Broadway, which is accessed at the southwest corner of 44th and 6th Ave.
+ASL interpreters will also be present at this viewing area.
+Please contact info@timessquarenyc.org for more information.

 Will there be portable public restrooms available?